There used to be a time when your blog was a bit of an afterthought... a chore... something the cool kids are doing.

 You’ve heard about SEO.
 Maybe it scared you.
 However, search engine optimization isn’t something you can put off.
 Instead, it’s one of the most crucial blog writing tips.

 Without SEO, your prospective customers won’t find the posts.
 Search engines sort content by usefulness.
-For example, they look for meta titles and descriptions that harmonize with what most people search for.
+For example, they look for meta titles and meta descriptions that harmonize with what most people search for.
 Google snippets take pertinent parts of your text and place it near the top of the search engine results.
 That’s a great way to drive traffic to your post.

 Be Relatable in Search